coursera79/getdatacourseproject/CodeBook.md

 <pre>
 VARIABLE NAME           VARIABLE                                VALUES/EXPLANATION

-subject                 The subject from whom the measurement   numeric, range 1 to 30
+subject                 The subject from whom the measurement   numeric, range 1 to 30 (int)
                         was taken.

 activity                The activity that was performed by the  factor with levels: